 Moving 1,000 miles away from home to attend medical school was an exciting experience for me and my little family.
-As I wrote in a previous post, I had worked dilligently over several years to achieve that goal, and I felt so thankful to have achieved it.
+As I wrote in a previous post, I had worked diligently over several years to reach that point, and I felt so thankful to have achieved my goal.
 I was grateful to the school officials who had considered and ultimately accepted my application, grateful to the many teachers who had seen my potential and had taught and prepared me, and grateful to be on this journey with my wonderful wife who had helped immeasurably to keep my motivation and spirits up.
 But most of all, I was grateful to God, who had made it all possible.
 Before me I could see the path ahead, and it led to an honorable, prosperous, and stable vocation providing a necessary service in society.

 There was just one problem: all of this was in my future, far in my future, and many years of toil and sacrifice separated me from the ultimate goal of being a medical doctor.
 At that time I didn’t worry so much about the toil and sacrifice, mainly because I didn’t really know how much I had signed up for, but I was keenly aware of my lack of prosperity.
 As I was to learn, prosperity was a promise not to be delivered until the entirety of the next 9 years of my training were complete.